 Bus – Coach

 But there’s a cheaper way, going by bus.
-This is what my boyfriend and I did.
+This is what I did.
 There are many bus companies that provide a drive to Bagan, prices start around 10 USD.
-We chose the company JJ Express.
+I chose the company JJ Express.
 It costs a bit more (around 20 USD) but it gives you much more comfort than the other companies.
 It has ‘first class’ night buses where a row doesn’t have 4 seats, but only 3, which gives you much more space.
 You can book online and can choose for a seat alone or two seats next to each other.
 The backrest can be lowered and the foot end comes up as well, so you can lay down much more comfortable and have a descent sleep.
 You’ll be on the road for approximately 10 hours.
 It departs and arrives in almost all the major cities in Myanmar, in Yangon it operates from Aung Mingalar.
 When we left Bagan, it even picked us up at our hotel with a smaller bus that took us to the departure site.
 Highly recommended.

 Feeling hot hot hot